 Impact

 The Uncanny Automator plugin for WordPress contains a vulnerability tied to missing capability checks in the add_role() and user_role() functions.
 Because the validate_rest_call() routine does not verify the caller’s authority, an authenticated user can change any other user’s role to administrator.
-This allows an attacker who already holds an account — for example a subscriber or contributor — to elevate privileges to full site ownership, compromising confidentiality, integrity and availability of the WordPress installation.
+The description indicates that privilege escalation requires an existing account, and it is inferred that the attacker may begin with a low‑privilege role such as Subscriber or Contributor.
+As a result, the attacker can elevate privileges to full site ownership, compromising confidentiality, integrity and availability of the WordPress installation.
 The weakness is a classic authorization failure (CWE-862).

 Affected Systems